wassname/scrape_r_rational/data/cache2/7cdwbb.md

 >>>>> hundreds of times, but how would one explain as to why
 >>>>> not even a single person had ever respected my warning?
 >>>>> ')"))
+>>>>>
 >>>>> Edit:  I should also note that it's pleasing that the Luck Aura is something that the protagonist can deliberately exploit by turning on and off, rather than an unexplained suspension-of-disbelief-straining Midas Touch(/'golden finger') present in certain fictions.
+>>>>>
 >>>>> ((I remember a daydream I had about a protagonist following a normal path of provoking ever-more-powerful figures, getting driven to the brink of death (and involving sidekicks), then making a rebound and defeating the powerful figure before going straight on to provoke the next too-powerful-to-handle figure...  in any case, a sidekick getting so exasperated with a protagonist doing this over and over again  like an adrenaline addict that, upon reaching a new town, the sidekick gets the protagonist to promise to *keep his head down this time* and not provoke any powerful people's sons, then afterward by himself goes to the town's nearby Ravine Of Death, rock-climbs down the side, harvests its various life-saving magical plants and collects its secret power-boosting legacy, then right upon climbinb to the top of the cliff sees the protagonist running to the cliff-edge with a big smile, chased by a furious bearded old man, and the sidekick lets out a sigh (and keeps walking away from the cliff) as the protagonist is sent hurtling into the abyss by an explosion and sees the sidekick while passing, the smile turning into a look of surprise...  \*fond remembering of said daydream\*))
->>>>>

-> **u/EliezerYudkowsky** [+6]  *Godric Gryffindor**
+> **u/EliezerYudkowsky** [+5]  *Godric Gryffindor* (2 minutes later)
 >
 > FMC 196-203 is pretty much straight-up the xianxia version of HPMOR's underwater Christmas battle between the three armies.
 There's a surprising and amusing degree of parallel evolution between the two mini-stories (since we were solving similar authorial problems, I expect).
->

->> **u/kozinc** [+11] *
+>> **u/kozinc** [+9]  (3 hours later)
 >>
 >> I feel like it's hardly similar.
 HPMOR's got three armies with betrayals and chaos galore, FMC has two armies and a crazy guy who plays them against each other.
 While they have similarities, they're still very different.
 Especially since you know Li Yao is very likely to win, since it's still the xianxia genre, while you never knew what was going to happen in HPMOR
->>

->>> **u/abcd_z** [+5] *
+>>> **u/abcd_z** [+6]  (20 hours later)
 >>>
 >>> "You give me no face!"
 >>> -Eliezer Yudkowsky
->>>

->> **u/ZedOud** [+3] *
+>> **u/ZedOud** [+3]  (14 hours later)
 >>
 >> I had gotten a similar vibe from those chapters.
 Especially in those aspects where plots relied on plots there was a similar tempo.
 But then, the battle in HPMOR had a more amazing/stupendous escalation, whereas 40K's reveals had a moderately upbeat march leading through the MC's plans.

+>> **u/LesserWrong** [+1]  (a day later)
 >>

->> **u/LesserWrong** [+1] *
->>
 >> Definitely.
 I really loved the meta-game aspects going on.
 Two teams need to week together to beat a third, but their knowledge and danger assessment of the third is difficult and constantly changing.
 That's especially hard to deal with when you need the best information possible, keep information usefully over sided, and activate your betrayal at the right moment.
->>

 ---